 Another thing that you should also pay attention to is the flooring of the storage facility.
 Ensure that the floor on which you store your digital piano doesn’t have leakage and should also be a level surface.

-Because you are storing a digital piano, you have a bit lesser intensive preparation process.
+Because you’re storing a digital piano, you have a less intensive preparation process.
 Humidity might not be a high risk to a modern keyboard, but you still need to protect your digital piano from dust by covering it up.

 As you may know, digital pianos are really dust-sensitive.
 That means you need to prevent dust percolation on your instrument because it might easily affect the normal functionality of the piano.